In order to set up vulnerability scanning on an IP address, you first need to add it to the 'Address Book'.

 - Status - Shows the validation status of the IP.
 After first applying, this will say 'Awaiting Validation'.
 Once we have validated the IP, it will change to 'OK'

 - Valid From - Shows the date when the IP was validated.

 Setting up a new IP address or IP range for scanning is a two stage process:

-(1) The user applies for scanning on an IP or IP range using the built-in form accessed by clicking 'Add New Address'
+(1) The user applies for PCI Scan on an IP or IP range using the built-in form accessed by clicking 'Add New Address'

 (2) Comodo staff validates that the applicant has the right to conduct scans on the specified IP or IP range.

 Establishing that an applicant has the right to scan a particular IP is critical and cannot be avoided.
 If no validation took place, then the scanning engine could be used for illegal purposes.
 (For example, a hacker could enter the IP of a bank website, discover its vulnerabilities then use the information to carry out an attack on that IP).
 Therefore, you need to prove to use that you either own the IP or have permission from the IP owner to conduct scans.

 - Record Name - Administrators can choose a friendly name for the IP address or range.

 - IP Address - Enter the IP address you wish to configure for vulnerability scanning

 - IP Range - Alternatively, HackerGuardian allows you to scan an entire range of IP's by entering the start and end addresses. e.g. 123.45.67.01 TO 40 will scan every IP in the range 123.45.67.01 TO 22.214.171.124